SAP-samples/teched2022-DA264/exercises/ex1/README.md

 26. Click 'Home'.
 <br>![](/exercises/ex1/images/Ex01_Part03_26.png)

-You have now discovered a table in a database, profiled the data and found some data quality issues.
+You have now discovered a table in a database, profiled the data, and found some data quality issues.

 ## Upload your Dataset